Shetland Islands, Scotland

 We asked expats in Shetland Islands what banks they use and there advice about banking.
 They advised:

 "Before retiring in the Shetland Islands, expats should know that the cost of living can be higher than in other parts of the UK due to the remote location.
 The weather in the Shetland Islands can be quite harsh, with strong winds and cool temperatures even in the summer months.
 The Shetland Islands have a small population, so it may take time to adjust to the slower pace of life and the close-knit community.
 Healthcare is provided by the National Health Service (NHS) Scotland, and while there are medical facilities on the islands, more serious conditions may require travel to the mainland.
 The Shetland Islands are rich in history and culture, with many festivals and events throughout the year, including the famous Up Helly Aa fire festival.
 Public transportation is available but limited, so having a car can be beneficial for getting around the islands.
 The Shetland Islands are known for their natural beauty, with plenty of opportunities for outdoor activities such as hiking, bird watching, and fishing.
 Housing can be more affordable than in other parts of the UK, but options may be limited due to the small size of the islands.
 English is the primary language spoken, but the local dialect, Shetlandic, can be heard as well.
 The Shetland Islands have a strong sense of community, and newcomers are often welcomed with open arms, but it may take time to fully integrate into the local culture.
 While the Shetland Islands are part of Scotland and the UK, they have a distinct identity and way of life that sets them apart.
 Internet and mobile phone coverage can be spotty in some areas due to the remote location.
 The Shetland Islands have a lower crime rate than many other parts of the UK, making them a safe place to retire.
 There are opportunities for part-time work or volunteering if retirees wish to stay active and involved in the community.
-Finally, it's important to visit the Shetland Islands before deciding to retire there, to ensure it's a good fit for your lifestyle and retirement goals," commented one expat who made the move to Shetland Islands.
+Finally, it's important to visit the Shetland Islands before deciding to retire there, to ensure it's a good fit for your lifestyle and retirement goals," explained one expat living in Shetland Islands, Scotland.

 What do expats in Shetland Islands appreciate most about the local culture?

 "Expats in the Shetland Islands, often appreciate the strong sense of community and friendliness of the locals.
 They enjoy the rich history and unique traditions of the islands, including the annual Up Helly Aa fire festival.
 The slower pace of life is also appreciated, allowing for a more relaxed lifestyle.
 The stunning natural beauty of the islands, with their rugged landscapes and abundant wildlife, is another aspect that expats love.
 They also value the safety and low crime rate in the Shetland Islands.
-The local food and drink, particularly seafood and whisky, are also highly appreciated," said one expat who made the move to Shetland Islands.
+The local food and drink, particularly seafood and whisky, are also highly appreciated," said one expat in Shetland Islands.

 What do expats find most challenging?

 "Expats in the Shetland Islands may find the local dialect, Shetlandic, challenging to understand as it is a unique blend of Old Norse, Scots and English.
 The remote location and isolation of the islands can also be a challenge, with limited access to amenities and services that one might be used to in a larger city.
 The weather can be harsh and unpredictable, which can affect travel plans and outdoor activities.
 The local culture is deeply rooted in tradition and history, which might be difficult for expats to fully grasp and participate in.
 Additionally, the pace of life is much slower compared to urban areas, which might require a significant adjustment for newcomers.
-Lastly, while the community is generally welcoming, it can take time for expats to fully integrate and be accepted by the locals," explained one expat living in Shetland Islands, Scotland.
+Lastly, while the community is generally welcoming, it can take time for expats to fully integrate and be accepted by the locals," remarked one expat living in Shetland Islands, Scotland.

 Is there a lot of crime in Shetland Islands?